asuh/front-end-macos/readme.md

 Another update I prefer is to show all filename extensions in Finder.

 **Finder > Preferences > Advanced > Show all filename extensions**

+### Unhide the Library folder

+This is likely outdated now, less useful than before, but sometimes it's still helpful.

+    chflags nohidden ~/Library

+Alternatively, open Finder, press `⇧⌘H`, `⌘2`, `⌘J` and check “Show Library Folder”.
+Unhiding this folder could be useful for manual backup, but it's not necessary.

 ### System Path